Showing all 19 results

 Can I smoke CBD Flower?

 Of course, you can!
 Smoking CBD flower, in fact, is one of the fastest and most powerful ways to get your CBD.
-“Cannabis sativa L. is possibly one of the oldest plants cultivated by man,” attests cannabis expert and ethnobotanist Dr. Ethan Russo, and much of the plant’s popularity was due to what happened when it was ignited.
+“Cannabis sativa L. is possibly one of the oldest plants cultivated by man,” says cannabis expert and ethnobotanist Dr. Ethan Russo.

-While the idea of smoking often gets a bad rap today, both scientific research and humanity’s real-world experience show that smoking CBD-rich cannabis/hemp is actually pretty beneficial.
+The idea of smoking often gets a bad rap today.
+But scientific research and real-world experience show that smoking hemp is actually beneficial!
 It appears that the benefits of hemp’s anti-inflammatory cannabinoids are far strong than smoke’s harms.

 How are hemp buds different from marijuana?

-The biggest difference is their cannabinoid profiles.
-Compared to marijuana, hemp has way more CBD and way less THC.
+The biggest difference is their CBD content.
+Compared to marijuana, CBD flower strains have way more CBD and way less THC.
 Hemp may also have higher amounts of CBG, CBDa, and CBDv, while marijuana may have more Delta-8 THC, THCa, and THCv.

-Marijuana tends to have slightly different terpene profiles, too, with an emphasis on relaxing terpenes like myrcene, which give it that infamous ‘’couch-lock’’ effect.
+Marijuana tends to have slightly different terpene profiles, too.
+Most strains place an emphasis on relaxing terpenes like myrcene, which give it that infamous “couch-lock” effect.
 Hemp flower, on the other hand, is often rich in more energizing terpenes like beta-caryophyllene, eugenol, and humulene.
 Marijuana plants can also be shorter and stockier than hemp, with thicker stalks and denser, heavier buds.

 But most of these differences are slight.
 Hemp and marijuana are both members of the cannabis plant family, after all, just with different cannabinoid profiles.
 Low THC, high CBD cannabis is called hemp, while high THC cannabis is called marijuana.
-And — thanks to ever-improving hemp farming techniques — today’s hemp often looks and smells just as good as your favorite cannabis strain might.
+Thanks to ever-improving hemp farming techniques, today’s hemp looks and smells just as good as your favorite cannabis strain

 The last difference we’ll mention is an obvious one.
 Hemp buds are federally legal, while marijuana buds are not.
 If you’re going to smoke marijuana, make sure your area’s laws allow it first.
 And never smoke prior to driving or operating machinery.

 THC and CBD, as amazing as they may be, are just the start.
 Hemp flower is rich in other phytocompounds, too!
-Researchers have uncovered hundreds of ‘active ingredients,’ including trace cannabinoids, terpenes, flavones, chalcones, and additional phenolic compounds.
+Researchers have uncovered tons of ‘active ingredients.’
+These include trace cannabinoids, terpenes, flavones, chalcones, and additional phenolic compounds.
 It’s no wonder they call the plant a “pharmacological treasure trove.”

 And while many of the compounds in hemp flower are produced in truly trace amounts, every little bit counts.
-Cannabinoids, terpenes, and everything else seem to work better together via a phenomenon known as the “entourage effect.”
+Cannabinoids, terpenes, and flavonoids else seem to work better together.
+Scientists call their synergy “the entourage effect.”
 More on this unique effect later.